MagSafe (wireless charger): MagSafe Charger

-The MagSafe Charger is a single charging pad that contains recyclable rare-earth magnets surrounding a Qi wireless charging coil attached to a 1m USB-C cable.
-The MagSafe Charger delivers up to 15 W of power on the iPhone 12 and 13 series, with the exception of the iPhone 12 Mini and 13 Mini, which support 12 W. The Wall Street Journal found MagSafe charged at half the speed of a 20W wired charger.
-MagSafe can also charge other Qi-certified devices, including older iPhone models and AirPods, though testing has found that MagSafe charges significantly slower than 7.5 W Qi chargers on iPhones older than the iPhone 12 series.
-Devices without MagSafe need to be manually aligned as they do not have the built-in array of magnets that interlock with MagSafe.
+The MagSafe Charger is a single charging pad that contains recyclable rare-earth magnets surrounding a Qi wireless charging coil with a 1 m cable terminating in a USB‑C plug.
+The first version of the MagSafe Charger, released in 2020, delivers up to 15 W of power to iPhones 12, 12 Pro, and newer, with the exception of iPhone 12 Mini and 13 Mini, which support 12 W. The Wall Street Journal found the MagSafe Charger charged at half the speed of a 20 W wired charger.
+Being a Qi charger, the MagSafe Charger can charge all Qi-certified devices, including older iPhone models and AirPods, though testing by MacRumors found that MagSafe charged iPhones older than the 12 series at around half the speed of third-party 7.5 W Qi chargers.
+Devices without MagSafe or Qi2's Magnetic Power Profile (MPP) need to be manually aligned as they do not have the built-in array of magnets that interlock with MagSafe.
 Apple recommends a 20 W power adapter.
 Users have reported MagSafe Chargers leaving circular imprints on leather cases.

+On September 9, 2024, Apple discontinued the original MagSafe Charger and replaced it with a second-generation model that provides up to 25 W charging with the iPhone 16/16 Pro series and newer, and 20 W with the iPhone Air.
+It is compatible with the Qi2 standard for up to 15 W of power.
+Apple recommends a 30 W power adapter.
+In September 2025, Apple released an updated version with support for 25 W Qi2 charging.

 MagSafe Duo Charger

 The MagSafe Duo Charger is a foldable charging mat with a MagSafe charger on one side and an Apple Watch charger on the other.
-The Apple Watch charger disc can be raised to a 90 degree angle to charge a watch with a closed wristband.
+The Apple Watch charger disc can be laid flat for face-up charging or can be vertical for nightstand use.
 The MagSafe Duo charger can be folded when not in use.
-The charger comes with a Lightning to USB-C cable, and Apple recommends their newer 30 W USB-C power adapter (released in 2018), and notes their older 29 W adapter is incompatible and can only charge one device at a time.
+The charger came with a Lightning–to–USB-C cable, and Apple recommends their newer 30 W USB-C power adapter (released in 2018), and notes their older 29 W adapter is incompatible and can only charge one device at a time.

 Durability testing performed by Apple Insider found that the hinge could fail with frequent folding, noting it "started to break down at 180 folds and ultimately failed at 212."
-The larger camera array on the iPhone 13 Pro elevates the top end from the charger with a case, though charging is unaffected.
-The MagSafe Duo does not support fast charging on the Apple Watch Series 7, Series 8 and Ultra.
+The larger camera array on the iPhone 13 Pro and later models elevates the top end from the charger with a case so it not longer sits flush, though charging is unaffected.
+The MagSafe Duo does not support fast charging on Apple Watches released since 2021 (Series 7 and later, Ultra).
+The MagSafe Duo was discontinued in September 2023.